-The area's leading up to and getting into and exiting the event are an important area to consider, queuing points are an area of high risk to your event.
+The area's leading up to and getting into and exiting the event are an important area to consider as they are at high risk of congestion.
 Providing strategies to allow a constant flow of patrons through gates will reduce queuing points.

 When planning for getting into and leaving the event, consider:

-• Separating workers/contractors and patrons/public exit and entry points

-- Where public transport points and car parking is located and its impact to arrival at the site (when surges may occur i.e. a train arrives near the site with hundreds of patrons) - Where you set your ticketing precheck, (bag check if relevant) points, how are these set/supported to reduce excessive queuing - Where possible increase the number of entry lanes and encourage (no bag entry) - Install staggered checkpoints over the "last mile" to your site, and minimise the queueing of patrons by using holding areas - Have dedicated "Ushers" personnel to guide and instruct patrons where to go, direction of flow, access and exit paths etc,
+- Separating workers/contractors and patrons/public exit and entry points - Where public transport points and car parking is located and its impact to arrival at the site (when surges may occur i.e. a train arrives near the site with hundreds of patrons) - Where you set your ticketing precheck, (bag check if relevant) points, how are these set/supported to reduce excessive queuing - If using signage for COVID SAfe Check-In, where you install these - Where possible increase the number of entry lanes and encourage 'no bag' entry points

+- Install staggered checkpoints over the "last mile" to your site, and minimise the queueing of patrons by using holding areas - Have dedicated personnel/ushers to guide and instruct patrons where to go, direction of flow, access and exit paths etc,